 Our business is subject to numerous risks.
-We caution you that the following important factors, among others, could cause our actual results to differ materially from those expressed in forward-looking statements made by us or on our behalf in filings with the SEC, press releases, communications with investors and oral statements.
-Any or all of our forward-looking statements in this Quarterly Report on Form 10-Q and in any other public statements we make may turn out to be wrong.
-They can be affected by inaccurate assumptions we might make or by known or unknown risks and uncertainties.
-Many factors mentioned in the discussion below will be important in determining future results.
-Consequently, no forward-looking statement can be relied upon.
+The following important factors, among others, could cause our actual results to differ materially from those expressed in forward-looking statements made by us or on our behalf in this Quarterly Report on Form 10-Q and other filings with the Securities and Exchange Commission, or SEC, press releases, communications with investors and oral statements.
 Actual future results may differ materially from those anticipated in our forward-looking statements.
 We undertake no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.
-You are advised, however, to consult any further disclosure we make in our reports filed with the SEC.